This post may contain affiliate links. Please read our disclosure policy.

 - Spoon some of the oil out of the skillet so you have about a tablespoon of it left in there.

-- Add the onion to the skillet and sauté for about 3 minutes (should be getting lightly browned), then stir in the curry paste and garlic and cook for 1 minute.
+- Add the onion to the skillet and sauté for about 3 minutes (should be getting lightly browned), then stir in the garlic and curry paste and cook for 1 minute.

 - Add in the fish sauce, coconut milk, sugar, carrots, and broccolini.
 Let it gently bubble for about 5 minutes or so.
 The veggies should be tender-crisp, but you can cook them for a little longer if you prefer.